Wi11iamC/matrix-image-manipulation/README.md

 ## Special Directories

 You can create the following extra directories, some of which have special behaviors.
-Only `pages` is required; you can delete them if you don't want to use their functionality.

 ### `output_images`

+The output_images directory contains the image result of runnning the program with test_iamge1.png and test_image2.png.

+### `output_images2`

-The output_images directory contains your image result of runnning the program.
+The output_images directory contains the image result of runnning the program with test_iamge3.png and test_image4.png.